-If you, as the employer, are contracting out specific jobs or services to individuals (contractors and sub-contractors), there is no requirement for you to conduct a right to work check because you are not the employer of those individuals.
-However, there are good reasons for you to establish that a right to work check has been conducted.
-It can cause disruption to your business operations and reputational damage when illegal workers are apprehended, as well as concerns about whether those workers have the knowledge and skills they said they have, and possible invalidation of your insurance.
+If you, as the employer, are contracting out specific jobs or services to individuals (contractors and sub-contractors), there is no requirement for you to conduct a Right to Work check because you are not the employer of those individuals.

+However, there are good reasons for you to establish that a Right to Work check has been conducted.
+It can cause disruption to your business operations and reputational damage when illegal workers are apprehended, as well as concerns about whether those workers have the knowledge and skills, they said they have, and possible invalidation of your insurance.

-It is therefore the responsibility of the direct employer to conduct the correct right to work checks.
-The liable party for any civil penalty is the individual/company/ partnership etc. who is identified as employing the worker.
-The definition of employment under the law states that employment is a 'contract of service (employment) or apprenticeship'.
-Therefore the party who engaged the illegal worker in a contract of employment would be liable for a penalty; you would not get multiple liable parties for an individual breach.
+It is therefore the responsibility of the direct employer to conduct the correct Right to Work checks.
+The liable party for any civil penalty is the individual/ company/partnership etc. who is identified as employing the worker.
+The definition of employment under the law states that employment is a "contract of service (employment) or apprenticeship".
+Therefore, the party who engaged the illegal worker in a contract of employment would be liable for a penalty; you would not get multiple liable parties for an individual breach.

-However, responsible contractors should send pre-contract questionnaires or declarations to their subcontractors to confirm that the subcontractor is ensuring the legitimacy of the workforce.
-The principal contractor will sometimes ask for copies of employees' right to work documents (passports, BRPs etc.) and store them securely.
+However, contractors should send pre-contract questionnaires to their subcontractors to confirm that they are ensuring the legitimacy of the workforce.
+The principal contractor may ask for copies of employees' Right to Work documents and store them securely.

-The fact that right to work checks are not the direct responsibility of principal contractors does not mean they are immune to the dangers of illegal working.
-The presence of illegal working on a principal contractor's site could disrupt the project and severely damage the reputation of the company, curtailing their chances of securing new contracts, as well as having a detrimental effect on the image of the entire industry.
+The fact that Right to Work checks are not the direct responsibility of principal contractors does not mean they are immune to the dangers of illegal working.
+The presence of illegal working on a contractor's site could disrupt the project and damage reputation, curtailing their chances of securing contracts, as well as having a detrimental effect on the image of the industry.